MicrosoftDocs/SupportArticles-docs/Office/Client/onenote/temp-change-onenote-file-size-download.md

 The following workarounds will allow larger file attachments to be downloaded:

-1.    **Attach as a cloud file.** This is the best way to ensure that others can access the file without restrictions.
+- **Attach as a cloud file.** This is the best way to ensure that others can access the file without restrictions.
 If you have access to the file, upload the attachment to SharePoint Online first and then link to the attachment from within the Notebook.
-(If you use OneNote for Windows 10, this can be done in one step by following these instructions:<br/>
+If you use OneNote for Windows 10, this can be done in one step by following these instructions:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Select **Insert** and then **File**.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
-Select Upload to OneDrive and insert link.<br/>
+Select **Upload to OneDrive and insert link**.<br/>
 Attaching as a cloud file allows others with access to the notebook to view your attachment without any size restrictions.
 If you don't have access to the original file, use either of the two workarounds listed below to obtain the file, and then attach it as a cloud file.

-2. Open your notebook in OneNote for the web (go to https://www.onenote.com and then select the purple **Sign in** button) and save the attachment by right-clicking the attached file and selecting **Save As**.
+- **OneNote for web.** Open your notebook in OneNote for the web (go to https://www.onenote.com and then select the purple **Sign in** button) and save the attachment by right-clicking the attached file and selecting **Save As**.

-3. Use [OneNote 2016](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fsupport.office.com%2Fen-us%2Farticle%2FInstall-or-reinstall-OneNote-2016-for-Windows-c08068d8-b517-4464-9ff2-132cb9c45c08%255d&data=02%7C01%7CTricia.Van%40microsoft.com%7Cfdfe575532b34c5d971208d7cf797256%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637205992829041026&sdata=qNoA9Ey7IuDT8eVDt1gdDCLO%2B5TbDJlI3ojuJwOOEZo%3D&reserved=0) or another desktop version of OneNote to download the attachment.
+- **OneNote desktop.** Use [OneNote 2016](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fsupport.office.com%2Fen-us%2Farticle%2FInstall-or-reinstall-OneNote-2016-for-Windows-c08068d8-b517-4464-9ff2-132cb9c45c08%255d&data=02%7C01%7CTricia.Van%40microsoft.com%7Cfdfe575532b34c5d971208d7cf797256%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637205992829041026&sdata=qNoA9Ey7IuDT8eVDt1gdDCLO%2B5TbDJlI3ojuJwOOEZo%3D&reserved=0) or another desktop version of OneNote to download the attachment.

 ## More information